fifth-postulate/code-kata-alliander/docs/presentation/presentation.md

 1. If a number is divisible by 3 it is "Fizz".
 2. If a number is divisible by 5 it is "Buzz".
 3. If a number is divisible by both 3 and 5 it is "FizzBuzz".
-4. Otherwise it is the literal represeentation.
+4. Otherwise it is the literal representation.